hlennon/LCTMtools/README.md

 ## Help Files
 There are two help manuals available above:
 + 1) The standard R manual detailing the input and outputs of each of the functions, called LCTMtools.pdf
-+ 2) A vignette with a guided example, named LCTMtools-vignette.pdf
++ 2) A vignette with a guided example, named LCTMtools-vignette http://rpubs.com/hlennon/LCTMtoolsvignette

 ## Brief Example